 |On-the-job Training||See How to Become One|

-Material recording clerks keep track of information to keep businesses and supply chains on schedule.
+Material recording clerks keep track of information in order to keep businesses and supply chains on schedule.
 They ensure proper scheduling, recordkeeping, and inventory control.

 Compare the job duties, education, job growth, and pay of material recording clerks with similar occupations.